 Laptop improvisation is a core part of Pluta’s artistic practice.
 Performing on his custom software instrument, the Live Modular Instrument, he has toured internationally with Rocket Science, the Evan Parker Electro-Acoustic Ensemble, and the Peter Evans Quintet, and for the past three years was named the top electronics performer in the world by the El Intruso International Critics Poll of jazz journalists.
 His sound-based approach to improvisation complements the timbre-rich playing of his collaborators, resulting in an improvised music with simultaneous roots in jazz, noise, and musique concrète.

 Sam appears as a composer and performer on over twenty albums of new music and jazz, many of which are release on his label, Carrier Records.
 He has received commissions from the Fromm Foundation and the Barlow Endowment and has participated in residencies at The MacDowell Colony and iPark.

-Sam received his D.M.A. from Columbia University, where he studied with George Lewis, Brad Garton, and Tristan Murail.
-He also holds a B.A.S. in Music and Computer Science from Santa Clara University, an M.M. from the University of Texas at Austin, and an M.Phil. from the University of Birmingham (UK).
+Sam received his DM. from Columbia University, where he studied with George Lewis, Brad Garton, and Tristan Murail.
+He also holds a BAS in Music and Computer Science from Santa Clara University, an MM from the University of Texas at Austin, and an MPhil from the University of Birmingham (UK).

-Sam is currently Assistant Professor of Music at the University of Chicago, where he teaches composition and directs the CHIME Studio.
+Sam is currently Assistant Professor of Music at the University of Chicago, where he teaches composition, directs the CHIME Studio, and is Director of Undergraduate Studies.
 He is also Visiting Researcher at the University of Huddersfield in the UK.